KIDS ARE CAREGIVERS TOO

-3 million is more than the total student population in New York City, Chicago, and D.C. combined.
-Evenly divided between girls and boys, about one-third are ages 8-11, and nearly 40 percent are ages 12-15.
+Five million is more than the total student population in New York City, Chicago, and D.C. combined.
+Evenly divided between girls and boys, about one-third are ages 8-11, nearly 40 percent are aged 12-15.

-Caregiving impacts children’s lives - both positively and negatively, they have different life experiences than their non-caregiving peers.
-Most often, the family member is a parent or grandparent with a condition such as Alzheimer’s disease or dementia."
+Caregiving impacts children's lives - both positively and negatively.
+They have different life experiences than their non-caregiving peers.
+The family member is often a parent or grandparent with a condition such as Alzheimer's disease or dementia.

 - The National Alliance for Caregiving